Bluenose: Coastal trade and fate

-During World War ll, Bluenose remained at dock in Lunenburg.
+During World War II, Bluenose remained at dock in Lunenburg.
 No longer profitable, the vessel was sold to the West Indies Trading Company in 1942.
 The vessel was once again stripped of masts and rigging and converted into a coastal freighter for work in the Caribbean Sea, carrying various cargoes between the islands.
-Laden with bananas, she struck a coral reef off Île à Vache, Haiti on 28 January 1946.
+Laden with bananas, she struck a coral reef off Île à Vache, Haiti, on 28 January 1946.
 Wrecked beyond repair, with no loss of life, the schooner was abandoned on the reef.
 The vessel broke apart on the reef.

 Various divers and film makers have claimed to have found the wreck of Bluenose, most recently in June 2005 by divers from the Caribbean Marine Institute searching for Henry Morgan's ship HMS Oxford.
 However, the large number of wrecks on the reef at Île à Vache and the scattered condition of the wreckage has made identification difficult.

 Fame and commemoration

 Bluenose, under full sail, is portrayed on the Bluenose postage stamp 50-cent issued by the Canadian government on 6 January 1929.
 Bluenose has been featured on a 1982 60-cent stamp that commemorated the International Philatelic Youth Exhibition.
 Bluenose is featured on a 1988 37-cent issue that celebrated Bluenose skipper Angus Walters.
+The Bluenose stamp is the MacGuffin of Tommy Tricker and the Stamp Traveller, a 1988 fantasy movie about young stamp collectors.

 Bluenose also appears on the current Nova Scotia license plate.
 The fishing schooner on the Canadian dime, added in 1937 at the height of fame for Bluenose, was actually based on a composite image of Bluenose and two other schooners, but has for years been commonly known as Bluenose.
 In 2002, the government of Canada declared the depiction on the dime to be Bluenose.

 Bluenose appears on a 2021 commemorative silver dollar issued by the Royal Canadian Mint, in honour of its centennial.
 The obverse of the coin depicts King George V, who was Canada's head of state in 1921.

 Bluenose and her captain, Angus Walters, were included into the Canadian Sports Hall of Fame in 1955, making her the first and only non-human inductee until 1960, when she was joined by Canadian hydroplane champion Miss Supertest III.
-That same year another honour was bestowed upon the sailing ship when a new Canadian National Railways passenger-vehicle ferry for the inaugural Yarmouth-Bar Harbor service was launched as MV Bluenose.
+That same year another honour was bestowed upon the sailing ship when a new Canadian National Railways passenger-vehicle ferry for the inaugural Yarmouth–Bar Harbor service was launched as MV Bluenose.

-Well-known Canadian folk singer Stan Rogers wrote a song entitled "Bluenose" celebrating the ship.
+Canadian folk singer Stan Rogers wrote a song entitled "Bluenose" celebrating the ship.
 It appears on his albums Turnaround and Home in Halifax (live).